STEP 1: Do You Qualify?

-If an applicant(s) financial situation changes (for the better, or for the worse) please contact the Family Services Coordinator immediately via email at email@example.com or via phone at 978-681-8858 for financial reevaluation to ensure qualification for the program.
+If an applicant’s financial situation changes (for the better, or for the worse) please contact the Director of Affordable Housing Operations immediately via email at email@example.com or via phone at 978-681-8858 for financial reevaluation to ensure qualification for the program.

 If Denied, Can I Reapply?